- Purchase the complete Expat Arrivals Kenya Guide (PDF)

 New arrivals are often shocked at the disparity between the haves and have-nots.
 Wealthy Kenyans drive luxury vehicles, own palatial homes and operate with an abundance of resources.
-There is also a growing middle class that enjoys a comfortable but modest lifestyle.
+There is also a growing lower-middle class that enjoys a comfortable but modest lifestyle.

 Still, a large proportion of Kenyans live below the poverty line, visible in rural areas and cities alike.
 The poor live in densely populated communities in and around cities, lacking essential resources such as proper clean water, sanitation, electricity and educational facilities.
 This stark inequality can be a cause for culture shock and cannot be ignored.

 English-speaking expats will be relieved to find that they won’t struggle with much of a language barrier in Kenya.
 English is one of the country's two official languages, and while Swahili is the first language of many Kenyans, there's widespread English proficiency, particularly in cities.
 Many also speak an additional region-specific language.